Graphic

 Do pinball machines break a lot?
 If so, who fixes them?

 Pinball machines are very temperamental creatures!
 They can be working perfectly one minute and a moment later the ball won't launch or a drop target gets stuck.
-You might think that only old games can break but even new games need love and attention.
+You might think that only old games break but even new games need love and attention.
 Marty does a lot of maintenance and repair himself.
-We also have a few very talented technicians who keep our games in tip top shape.
+We also have a few very talented technicians who work diligently to keep our games in tip top shape.

 Do your repair other people's machines?

-No. We have our hands full working on Pastime Pinball's collection of 65+ games.
+No. We have our hands full working on Pastime Pinball's collection of 66+ games.

 What are your favorite games?